CapsCollective/siege-engine/README.md

 > mingw32-make CXXFLAGS="-DENABLE_VALIDATION_LAYERS=1"
 ```

-These commands should build the project and immediately run executable.

-Once these are done the project should be built and ready to go.
-Enjoy!
+Once it completes, all targets should be built and ready to run from the newly generated `output` directory.

 ### Working With Siege